Emmanuel Badu Kobi: Background

-Born on May 3 in Ashanti Region of Ghana.
-He is the Founder and General overseer of Glorious Wave Church International, President of Kingdom Bible College, Emmanuel Kobi Ministries and the author of several publications and books including "Born for Glory" and " The Church Back to Eden”.
+Born on 3 May in Ashanti Region of Ghana.
+He is the founder and general overseer of Glorious Wave Church International, president of Kingdom Bible College, Emmanuel Kobi Ministries, and the author of several publications and books including "Born for Glory" and " The Church Back to Eden”.

 Family

-He is married to Gloria Badu Kobi who is also from Asante Region of Ghana.
+He is divorced from Gloria Sarfo who is also from Asante Region of Ghana.

-His son, Daniel Kenneth Badu Kobi, born on April 10, 1998, died at the age of 19 after a short illness.
+His son, Daniel Kenneth Badu Kobi, born on 10 April 1998, died at the age of 19 after a short illness.
 He was a student of Ashesi University at the time of his death.

-The funeral was attended by high-ranking members of the society including former president John Dramani Mahama, Afia Schwarzenegger and other Men of God.
+The funeral was attended by high-ranking members of the society including former president John Dramani Mahama, Afia Schwarzenegger and other religious figures.

-Philanthropy and Ministry
+Philanthropy and ministry

 Kobi has given out more than 200 cars to people in Ghana, including celebrity musicians Obaapa Christy, Yaw Sarpong and Daddy Lumba.
 Counselor George Lutterodt was also a beneficiary.

-Church members have given him cars, a house with a Jacuzzi and many other gift.
+Church members have given him cars, a house with a Jacuzzi and many other gifts.
 On 13 September 2016, Kobi donated $10,000 to veteran actor Abeiku Yyame at the Korle-bu teaching hospital.
 The actor was reported suffering from enlargement of the heart or cardiomegaly.

 Criticisms

 In February 2019, Abronye DC of the ruling New Patriotic Party denounced Kobi as a "fake pastor", claiming he "consistently give[s] false prophecies".

-In July 2019, Kobi was criticized in the Parliament of Ghana for derogatory and racist language he used towards Ashanti and Fanti women.
+In July 2019, Kobi was criticized in the Parliament of Ghana for derogatory language he used towards Ashanti and Fanti women.
 The Christian Council of Ghana also criticized his comments, describing them as "bigoted" and "unnecessary and lawless".

-On the 10th of July 2021, Kobi prophesied that Brazil will defeat Argentina in the Copa America 2021 final, however, it turned out false. in less than 24 hours after, on the 11th of July 2021, he also prophesied from his pulpit that England will defeat Italy in the Euro 2020 finals, however it turned out false.